 Bottom line: A claim with a means plus function limitation may invalidate the claim if the claim and the specification are not properly drafted.
 As such, it may be prudent to avoid language that implicates means plus function such as solely functional language and the operative trigger term “means.”
 Moreover, this case (Media Rights Technologies v.
 Capital One Financial … [Read more...]

 What is a patent study?
-At a minimum, a patent study is a review of an issued patent to check for the patent’s term, a check to determine whether maintenance fees have been paid, a review of the claims to formulate an opinion on claim scope, a review the patent’s specification and a check to determine whether other parent and child applications exist as well as foreign … [Read more...]
+At a minimum, a patent study is a review of an issued patent to check for the patent’s term, a check to determine whether maintenance fees have been paid, a review of the claims to formulate an opinion on claim scope, and a review of the patent’s specification and a check to determine whether other parent and child applications exist as well as foreign … [Read more...]

 Bottom line: Under Williamson v.
 Citrix Online (en banc Fed.
 Cir.
 2015), the Federal Circuit, en banc, lowered the standard back to the pre-2004 standard for when a claim limitation is to be construed as a means plus function (MPF) limitation even when the patent drafter did not intend the claim limitation to be construed as a MPF limitation, thereby increasing the odds that a … [Read more...]